OccamNets: Mitigating Dataset Bias by Favoring Simpler Hypotheses: Results and Analysis

 \subsection{Evaluation on Other Architectures}

 To examine if the proposed inductive biases improve bias-resilience in other architectures too, we created OccamEfficientNet-B2 and OccamMobileNet-v3 by modifying EfficientNet-B2~\cite{tan2019efficientnet} and MobileNet-v3~\cite{howard2019searching,howard2017mobilenets}. \gls*{OccamNet} variants outperform standard architectures on both \gls*{BiasedMNIST} (OccamEfficientNet-B2: 59.2 vs. EfficientNet-B2: 34.4 and OccamMobileNet-v3: 49.9 vs. MobileNet-v3: 40.4) and \gls*{COCO} (OccamEfficientNet-B2: 39.2 vs. EfficientNet-B2: 34.2 and OccamMobileNet-v3: 40.1 vs. MobileNet-v3: 34.9).
-The gains show that the proposed modifications improve robustness in other commonly used architectures too.
-We provide the detailed results in Sec.~\ref{sec:other_archs}.
+The gains show that the proposed modifications help other architectures too.